 “Mr. Mack’s story is a heartwarming example of team members strategizing in real time to provide early and appropriate intervention for an optimal outcome,” says Ted Lytle, MD, Director of Intensive Care at UH Harrington Heart & Vascular Institute, Division Chief, Critical Care Medicine, UH Cleveland Medical Center; and Assistant Professor, Anesthesiology and Perioperative Medicine, Case Western Reserve University School of Medicine

 Two additional Shock Team activations exemplify the program’s system-wide reach.
-When a patient presented at UH Geauga Medical Center with acute myocardial infarction, Gregory Stefano, MD, an interventional cardiologist at the UH Harrington Heart & Vascular Institute; and Clinical Assistant Professor, Case Western Reserve University School of Medicine, identified several blockages, successfully stented the most critical artery, placed Impella® and activated the Shock Team.
+When a patient presented at UH Geauga Medical Center, a campus of UH Regional Hospitals with acute myocardial infarction, Gregory Stefano, MD, an interventional cardiologist at the UH Harrington Heart & Vascular Institute; and Clinical Assistant Professor, Case Western Reserve University School of Medicine, identified several blockages, successfully stented the most critical artery, placed Impella® and activated the Shock Team.

 After receiving the life-saving care at his community hospital, the patient was transferred to UH Cleveland Medical Center for further medical management.
 Post discharge, he was able to return for elective surgery at UH Ahuja Medical Center to open remaining blockages.

 In another case, a 911 call reported a young man unconscious in the snow on the streets of Cleveland.
 Finding the patient in ventricular fibrillation, first responders began CPR and transported him to UH Cleveland Medical Center, where Shock Team members utilized ECMO to support continued CPR and safely warm the patient’s blood.
 Amazingly, the patient was revived, extubated and experienced a tremendous recovery.